-Itama Required Item Application Type Application Description Recording No Content 1 Data link initiation This includes any application used to log on to, or initiate, a С data link service.
-In future air navigation system (FANS)-1/A and air traffic navigation (ATN), these are ATS facilities notification (AFN) and context management (CM), respectively.
-2 Controller/pilot This includes any application used to exchange requests, С communication clearances, instructions and reports between the flight crew and controllers on the ground.
+Ite m No Application Type Application Description Required Recording Content 1 Data link initiation This includes any application used to log on to, or initiate, a data link service.
+In future air navigation system (FANS)-1/A and air traffic navigation (ATN), these are ATS facilities notification (AFN) and context management (CM), respectively. С 2 Controller/pil ot communicati on This includes any application used to exchange requests, clearances, instructions and reports between the flight crew and controllers on the ground.
 In FANS-1/A and ATN, this includes the controller pilot data link communications (CPDLC) application.
 It also includes applications used for the exchange of oceanic clearances (OCL) and departure clearances (DCL), as well as data link delivery of taxi clearances.
+C

-3 Addressed This includes any surveillance application in which the C, F2 surveillance ground sets up contracts for delivery of surveillance data.
+Ite m No Application Type Application Description Required Recording Content 3 Addressed surveillance This includes any surveillance application in which the ground sets up contracts for delivery of surveillance data.
 In FANS-1/A and ATN, this includes the automatic dependent surveillance-contract (ADS-C) application.
-4 Flight information This includes any application used for delivery of flight С information data to specific helicopters.
-This includes for example digital automatic terminal information service (D- ATIS), data link operational terminal information service (D- OTIS), digital weather information services (D-METAR or TWIP), data link-flight information service (D-FIS) and Notice to Airmen (electronic NOTAM) delivery.
-5 Broadcast This includes elementary and enhanced surveillance M, surveillance systems, as well as automatic dependent surveillance- F2 broadcast (ADS-B) output data.
-6 AOC data This includes any application transmitting or receiving data M used for AOC purposes (in accordance with the ICAO definition of AOC).
-Such systems may also process AAC messages, but there is no requirement to record AAC messages 7 Graphics This includes any application receiving graphical data to be M used for operational purposes (i.e. excluding applications F1 that are receiving such things as updates to manuals).
+C, F2 4 Flight information This includes any application used for delivery of flight information data to specific aeroplanes.
+This includes for example data link-automatic terminal information service (D-ATIS), data link-operational terminal information service (D-OTIS), digital weather information services (D-METAR or TWIP), data link-flight information service (D-FIS) and Notice to Airmen (electronic NOTAM) delivery.
+C 5 Broadcast surveillance This includes elementary and enhanced surveillance systems, as well as automatic dependent surveillance-broadcast (ADS-B) output data.
+M, F2 6 AOC data This includes any application transmitting or receiving data used for AOC purposes (in accordance with the ICAO definition of AOC).
+Such systems may also process AAC messages, but there is no requirement to record AAC messages M 7 Graphics This includes any application receiving graphical data to be used for operational purposes (i.e. excluding applications that are receiving such things as updates to manuals).
+M F1

-GM1 NCC.IDE.H.170 Data link recording
+GM1 SPO.IDE.H.150 Data link recording

-- (a) The letters and expressions in Table 1 of AMC1 NCC.IDE.H.170 have the following meaning: - (1) C: complete contents recorded. - (2) M: information that enables correlation with any associated records stored separately from the helicopter. - (3) : applications that are to be recorded only as far as is practicable, given the architecture of the system. - (4) F1: graphics applications may be considered as AOC messages when they are part of a data link communications application service run on an individual basis by the operator itself in the framework of the operational control. - (5) F2: where parametric data sent by the helicopter, such as Mode S, is reported within the message, it should be recorded unless data from the same source is recorded on the FDR. - (b) The definitions of the applications type in Table 1 of AMC1 NCC.IDE.H.170 are described in Table 1 below.
+- (a) The letters and expressions in Table 1 of AMC1 SPO.IDE.H.150 have the following meaning: - (1) C: complete contents recorded. - (2) M: information that enables correlation with any associated records stored separately from the helicopter. - (3) : applications that are to be recorded only as far as is practicable, given the architecture of the system. - (4) F1: graphics applications may be considered as AOC messages when they are part of a data link communications application service run on an individual basis by the operator itself in the framework of the operational control. - (5) F2: where parametric data sent by the helicopter, such as Mode S, is reported within the message, it should be recorded unless data from the same source is recorded on the FDR.

+(b) The definitions of the applications type in Table 1 of AMC1 SPO.IDE.H.150 are described in Table 1 below.